 the Hydra.
 Perhaps we are in need of such

-Greek myths to answer this disquieting sense of being left in a political wilderness,
+Greek myths to answer this disquieting sense of being alone in a political wilderness,

 outside the call for unreasoned nationalistic reaction.